trentreimer/LightRailMVC/README.md

 > '--request' is an arbitrary query string key, chosen here because it is highly unlikely you would ever need to use it for anything else.
 But you can easily configure `.htaccess` and `index.php` to use a different key.

-### Passing the application URL segments to LightRail
+### Passing the application URL segments to LightRailMVC

-The router file needs to pass the application URL segments to `LightRail` when serving the wep application request.
-This is done with the static method `LightRail::serve()`
+The router file needs to pass the application URL segments to `LightRailMVC` when serving the wep application request.
+This is done with the static method `LightRailMVC::serve()`

 The application URL segments are supplied as a single argument to the `serve()` method.

 The following works with either URL rewriting or a direct query string:

 ```
-<?php // file: index.php
+<?php // file: bootstrap.php

 // Always set the default controller/action request for the site
 if (empty($_GET['--request'])) {